mihikasharma92/PythonUtils/README.md

 ### 4. FileManipulations.ipynb
 This script does multiple tasks for file/folder manipulations.
-\n Function 1: Transfer all files from one folder to the another and also renaming the files.
+<br/> Function 1: Transfer all files from one folder to the another and also renaming the files.
-\n Function 2: Convert any file from csv to tsv format
+<br/> Function 2: Convert any file from csv to tsv format
-\n Function 3: Convert any file from tsv to csv format
+<br/> Function 3: Convert any file from tsv to csv format